Bahariya Oasis

 Bahariya Oasis (الواحات البحرية, "the Northern Oases") is a depression and a naturally rich oasis in the Western Desert of Egypt.
 It is approximately 370 km away from Cairo.
-The roughly oval valley extends from northeast to southwest, has a length of 94 km, a maximum width of 42 km and covers an area of about 2000 km².
+The roughly oval valley extends from northeast to southwest, has a length of 94 km, a maximum width of 42 km and covers an area of about 2000 km2.

 The valley is surrounded by mountains and has numerous springs.
 Located in Giza Governorate, the main economic sectors are agriculture, iron ore mining, and tourism.
 The main agricultural products are guavas, mangos, dates, and olives.

 Names

 In Ancient Egypt, the oasis had two names.
-The name 'ḏsḏs' is first mentioned on a scarab dating back to the Middle Kingdom.
+The name 'ḏsḏs' (Djesdjes) is first mentioned on a scarab dating back to the Middle Kingdom.
 In the New Kingdom, this name is rarely found, although it does appear for example in the Temple of Luxor and in the account of King Kamose, who occupied the oasis during the war against the Hyksos.
 From the 25th Dynasty it was almost the only name used.
 Another name wḥꜣt mḥtt ("the Northern Oasis") was almost exclusively used in the New Kingdom; it appears for instance on the local grave of Amenhotep, and is found again in the list of oasis in the Temple at Edfu.